shininglite/employee-directory/README.md

 - how to build an application with React.js
 - how to break up the application's user interface into components
-- how to manage component state
+- how to manage component state, (using a class to extend Component)
 - how to respond to user events

 ## User Story